Street Orchards for Community Security

 We encourage neighborhood activists to organize tree plantings in their communities, emphasizing hardy, food-producing shade trees native to the Tucson Basin.
 We provide a list of the recommended trees, their description, and some of their uses on our website.
 These trees are the best for the area, since they have adapted over millennia to our local climate and soils, and coevolved with the native wildlife.

 Neighbors can purchase these trees in 5-gallon sizes for just $8 each thanks to generous subsidies from Tucson Electric Power Company and the local program Trees for Tucson.
+(Tree prices in 2022 are $30 each).
 A community tree-planting day is set for each neighborhood to distribute their trees, and it’s kicked off with a free workshop on how to plant them in water harvesting earthworks.
 Volunteer crews of neighborhood residents then set out to plant trees along their streets, sidewalks, and in private yards.
 Within hours of planting the neighborhood feels changed for the better — more neighbors know each other, the trees show the care and commitment people have for their community, and water-harvesting earthworks can be observed by all (fig. 28).
 Within six years of planting the trees are full and beautiful, regularly blooming with seasonal color.
 Neighborhoods find that as native habitat grows back within the urban core, exotic pigeon populations start to be replaced by native bird life such as cardinals, flycatchers, cactus wrens, hummingbirds, curve-billed thrashers, white-winged doves, Gambel’s quail, and Gila woodpeckers.
 The community’s sense of place becomes reconnected to the flora and fauna of the local ecosystem, which is becoming reestablished right outside their homes.
 Within eight to ten years of planting, the tree-shaded sections of the neighborhood are noticeably cooler than unplanted areas (compare figs. 29 and 30).
 This confirms what studies have shown — shade trees growing along streets can cool the summer temperatures of urban neighborhoods by 10°F (5.5°C) if the canopy shades enough of the hardscape.4 This can greatly reduce a community’s power consumption since less power is then needed to cool buildings mechanically.
 Plant a tree and you plant a living air conditioner.

 Additional indigenous food trees in the Tucson area include foothills palo verde (Cercidium microphyllum) and blue palo verde (Cercidium floridum), which produce delicious flowers and barley-flavored seeds, and desert ironwood (Olneya tesota), which produces peanut-flavored seeds.
 Many native plants also have medicinal value and provide craft materials such as dyes, wood, glues, fiber, and more.
 Native food trees in other regions might include oak, pinyon pine, sugar maple, or date palm.